All About Oysters

 How Do They Procreate?

-They are typically either male or female, although some species can change sex over time.
-During the spawning season, which occurs in the warmer months, mature oysters release eggs or sperm into the water.
-Fertilization occurs when sperm meets eggs in the water column.
-The fertilized eggs develop into free-swimming larvae called veligers.
+Most oysters are either male or female, although some species can change sex over time.
+During the spawning season, which occurs in warmer months, mature oysters release eggs or sperm into the water.
+Fertilization happens when sperm meets eggs in the water column.
+The fertilized eggs then develop into free-swimming larvae called veligers.

-They are also capable of asexual reproduction through a process called fragmentation.
-In this process, a small piece of the oyster's mantle or body can detach and form a new individual, essentially creating a clone of the original oyster.
-However, fragmentation is not as common as sexual reproduction in oysters and is typically only observed when an oyster is damaged or stressed.
+Oysters can also reproduce asexually through fragmentation.
+In this process, a piece of the oyster’s mantle or body detaches and forms a new individual, essentially cloning the original oyster.
+However, fragmentation is less common than sexual reproduction and typically occurs only when the oyster is damaged or stressed.

 Charlotte Ripple